-Dr. Donna Rockwell, PsyD is a graduate of the Master’s, Specialist, and Doctoral programs at the Center for Humanistic Studies graduate school (now the Michigan School of Professional Psychology (MiSPP)).
-She serves as an adjunct faculty member at MiSPP having designed the courses: Mindfulness and Psychotherapy, Community Outreach in Psychology, and Professional Writing Seminar, as well as teaching: Applications of Qualitative Research, Core Concepts of Humanistic Psychology, Foundations of Qualitative Research, and Group Process.
+Dr. Donna Rockwell, PsyD is a graduate of the Master’s, Specialist, and Doctoral programs at the Center for Humanistic Studies graduate school (now the Michigan School of Psychology (MSP)).
+She served as an adjunct faculty member at the Michigan School of Professional Psychology and designed the courses: Mindfulness and Psychotherapy, Community Outreach in Psychology, and Professional Writing Seminar, as well as teaching: Applications of Qualitative Research, Core Concepts of Humanistic Psychology, Foundations of Qualitative Research, and Group Process.

 Dr. Rockwell has presented her research findings on the psychology of fame & celebrity at:

 * APA Convention 2010 - Celebrity Mental Health: Coping with the Fame Experience: Clinical Implications and Applications

 * APA Convention 2008 - Humanizing Fame: Glimpses Inside the Celebrity Experience

 * The International Communications Association (ICA) conference, 2005

 *The Media Stardom Conference, Plymouth State University, 2005